Tax Law

 Hourly Rate Range

-Costs can vary based on the complexity of the tax issue and the expertise of the attorney.
-Matters involving extensive corporate tax planning or disputes with tax authorities may be at the higher end of this range.
+Costs vary based on the complexity of the tax issue and the experience of the attorney.
+Metropolitan areas like Hartford and Stamford may see higher rates due to increased demand and cost of living.

 Connecticut Bar Association